Karen J. Rooney, Ph.D.

 November 11

-Sue did not finish seatwork again today and had to take work
+Sue did not finish seatwork again today and had to take

-reading assignment.
+not complete reading assignment.

 Had to borrow a pencil.